 To develop and apply knowledge and understanding of the main types of business and current business issues.
 To understand the organisation, finance and operation of different types of business.
-Distinguish between facts and opinions and be able to make judgements.
+Distinguish between facts and opinions and be able to and opinions and be able to make judgements.

 - Understanding Business Activity

-- People in BusinessMarketing
+- People in Business

+Marketing

 - Operations Management

-- Financial Information and
+- Financial Information and Decisions

-Decisions

 - External Influences on Business Activity